 6. Your and You’re

-A punctuation and grammar error rolled into one, this is one that gives grammar teachers sleepless nights, and makes article readers spit their coffee across the room.
+A punctuation and grammar error rolled into one, this is one that gives grammar teachers sleepless nights and makes article readers spit their coffee across the room.

-Your is to indicate possession:
+Your indicates possession:

-Is this yourpencil?
+Is this your pencil?

-You’re is a contraction for you are:
+You’re is a contraction of you are:

 You’re going to the ballet tonight, aren’t you?